colinebrlt/algorithms_js/README.md

 ## How to use

-Clone this repository, and run the following in the terminal:
+Clone this repository, and run the following commands in the terminal:

 * `$ node sort.js short_list.txt`